-Beta disclaimer: At this time, Advanced Insights is available for Lightspeed Restaurant customers in North America and is currently in public beta for customers in Australia and New Zealand.
-If you're located in this region and want to help test this feature, contact your Sales Account Manager or Lightspeed Support.
+Advanced Insights is currently available to Lightspeed Restaurant customers in North America, Australia, and New Zealand.
+To get access to this feature, contact your Sales Account Manager or Lightspeed Support.

 The Magic Menu Quadrant organizes your items into four categories: Hidden Gems, Greatest Hits, Underperformers, and One Hit Wonders, to give you comprehensive insight into an item’s performance over the last 12 months.

 Accessing the Magic Menu Quadrant

 Advanced Insights organizes your data in a scatter graph and table.
 To get started, choose your location.